seatable/seatable-scripts/manual/plugins/rows.md

 ## getInsertedRowInitData

-Get the default data of the new row (if the table contains sorting, group, filtering and other functions, you can directly get the default value of the new row through the api)
+Get the default data of the new row (if the table contains sorting, group, filtering and other functions, you can directly get the default value of the new row through this api)

 ```javascript
 dtable.getInsertedRowInitData(view, table, rowId);